 The visibility was not particularly good (making photography difficult), but we enjoyed a lovely dive nonetheless, around interesting rock formations.
 We saw a lot of fish and even a big guitar ray!

 And it was great to be scuba diving again!
-We first learned on our global circumnavigation.
-We quickly fell in love with it, bought 2 tanks when we were in Panama, and managed to get in some 60+ dives from the boat or the dinghy on the rest of the voyage.
+We first learned to dive on our circumnavigation, quickly fell in love with it, bought 2 tanks when we were in Panama, and managed to get in some 60+ dives from the boat or the dinghy on the rest of the voyage.
 We’ve done very few dives with dive companies, preferring just to pay a few dollars for air fills and go on our own.
-Our last dive before this one was in Montery Bay, CA, and before that it had been quite a few years – we don’t have drysuits so hadn’t dived in Alaska (for fun, anyway – Seth dove in his 7mm wetsuit to work on the boat underwater!).
+Our last dive before this one was in Monterey Bay, CA, and before that it had been quite a few years – we don’t have drysuits so hadn’t dived in Alaska.

 Ashore, we hiked up the arroyo behind the beach.
 It turned out to be quite the scramble, but we got a lovely view of CELESTE and the bay.